Dhruv-Ranaa/ansys-pd-workshop/README.md

 ```

 **Note:**
-- Rise delay of a cell implies delay when output is rising and fall delay implies delay when output is falling
+- Rise delay of a cell means delay when output is rising and fall delay means delay when output is falling
 - If delay thresholds are not properly chosen, one can see negative delay values.
 Care should be taken in determining thresholds.

 #### Switching margin: